 In June 2018, we entered into a research collaboration and license agreement with Gilead, or the Collaboration Agreement, which is focused on researching, developing and commercializing therapies for the treatment, cure, diagnosis and prevention of human immunodeficiency virus, or HIV, and hepatitis B virus, or HBV.
-Pursuant to the Collaboration Agreement, we granted Gilead a worldwide exclusive license to research, develop, manufacture and commercialize vaccine products for HIV and HBV using our VaxWave and TheraT technologies.
-The collaboration involves a complex allocation of rights, provides for milestone payments to us based on the achievement of specified clinical development, regulatory and commercialized.
+Pursuant to the Collaboration Agreement, we granted Gilead a worldwide exclusive license to research, develop, manufacture and commercialize vaccine products for HIV and HBV using our non-replicating and replicating technologies.
+The collaboration involves a complex allocation of rights, provides for milestone payments to us based on the achievement of specified clinical development, regulatory and commercial milestones, and provides us with royalty-based revenue if certain product candidates are successfully commercialized.
 Gilead is solely responsible for the preclinical and clinical development of the programs.
 Our lack of control over the clinical development under the Collaboration Agreement could result in delays or other difficulties in the development and commercialization of product candidates, which may prevent completion of intended IND filings in a timely fashion, if at all.
 Additionally, Gilead has the right to terminate the Collaboration Agreement at any time for convenience.
-In the event Gilead terminates the Collaboration Agreement, we would be prevented from receiving any milestone payments and other benefits under that agreement, which would have a materially adverse effect on our results of operations.
+In the event Gilead terminates the Collaboration Agreement, we would be prevented from receiving any milestone payments, royalty payments and other benefits under that agreement, which would have a materially adverse effect on our results of operations.
 We cannot provide any assurance with respect to the success of the Collaboration Agreement.